Rolls-Royce agrees £671m payment to settle corruption claims

 The firm said e arly indications show that the group has had a "good finish" to the year with both profit and, in particular, cash expected to come in ahead of expectations.

-Meanwhile, anti-corruption group Transparency International UK executive director Robert Barrington said news of the agreements "should send shivers down the spines of corrupt companies and individuals".
+Meanwhile, anti-corruption group Transparency International UK executive director Robert Barrington called for individuals to face prosecution over the case.

+He said: " Ultimately, whether or not this settlement is in the public interest, the key individuals responsible for corrupt behaviour must not be allowed to evade justice.